shimaore/wicked-credit/server.coffee.md

 Build a `Set` object in order to efficiently query the list of PIDs.

       my_pids = new Set pids

-Add the PAT (this should allow us to meet RFC8216 section 3 without needing EXT-X-MAP).

-      my_pids.add 0

 Optionally create the directory if it does not exist (the parent directory must exist).